coderefinery/mma/_episodes/01-motivation.md

 scripting language, but make use of previous code or work.

 Our scripting language code base has performance problems.
-The time consumed to solve certain task is to high.
+The time consumed to solve certain task is too high.
 Consequently we want to move certain functions to a compiled language.

 All these motivation point to a situation where we want to extend the ability